Rayhan-Pervej/Calcudoku-Solver/README.md

 3 2 4 1
 ```

-## Issue
+## Future Improvements

-### Forward Checking in Calcudoku
+### Forward Checking Integration

-This program employs **forward checking** as part of its backtracking algorithm to enhance efficiency.
-Forward checking ensures that every move made in the puzzle does not violate constraints and reduces the search space by pruning invalid numbers for future cells.
-This is particularly useful in Calcudoku where mathematical operations and positional constraints can quickly make some paths unfeasible.

-By applying forward checking:
-- The program checks the validity of a number before placing it in a cell.
-- Invalid numbers (those that break row, column, or cage constraints) are ruled out early.
-- This helps avoid exploring dead-end paths, making the solver faster and more effective.
+The current implementation of the Calcudoku Solver relies on backtracking to explore potential solutions.
+However, forward checking can be integrated as a future improvement to enhance the solver's efficiency.
+By eliminating invalid numbers for future cells during the solving process, forward checking can reduce unnecessary computations and make the algorithm faster, particularly for larger or more complex puzzles.

 ---